uber/cadence/docs/06_javaclient/01_quick_start.md

     void say(String message);
   }
 ```
-The `@ActivityMethod` annotation is not required, but `scheduleToCloseTimeout` is required and annotation is a convenient way to specify it.
+The `@ActivityMethod` annotation is not required, but `scheduleToCloseTimeoutSeconds` is required and annotation is a convenient way to specify it.
 It is allowed to have multiple activities on a single interface.

 Activity implementation is just a normal [POJO](https://en.wikipedia.org/wiki/Plain_old_Java_object).